 Prepare for weather

 March/April in DC can be tricky weather-wise.
-When we planned the trip 6 weeks out, the predictions were for the cherry blossoms to be in perfect bloom during our stay.
+When we planned our trip 6 weeks out, the predictions were for the cherry blossoms to be in perfect bloom during our stay.
 However, cold weather blew through, delaying the blossoms, and we saw a scant few on a couple trees.
 The temps ranged from 37 to 65 during our four day stay.
-So… just be prepared to layer up!
+So… be prepared to layer up!
 (And if you don’t, street vendors sell hats and gloves and sweatshirts and ponchos!).

 You’re going to walk a lot!

 While most museums and monuments are in the National Mall area, it’s quite a bit of ground to cover!
-Wear comfortable shoes, definitely bring baby carriers and strollers for the little ones.
+Wear comfortable shoes, and definitely bring baby carriers and strollers for the little ones.
 Even our five year old had to take a few naps in our Britax B-Ready inline double stroller.
 (I wanted to climb in a few times!).

-Ways to get around
+Ways to get around Washington DC

 Finding parking is a challenge in the Mall area, so we found it best to park our car near where we stayed, and take public transport.
-The Metro is safe, fairly clean, and runs regularly.
+The Metro is safe, clean, and runs regularly.
 All the travel sites recommend getting a SmarTrip card.
 But we just purchased three $10 regular farecards and kept trading them in to reload as needed.
 Children under 5 ride free.

 We brought our stroller on the train – you just have to find the elevator for the correct side of the track.
 Follow the handicap signs to ensure you have stroller access.
 And, be sure to enter the train car through the back or front doors, never the middle.